 We believe that cash from projected future royalty revenues and our cash, cash equivalents and marketable securities will be sufficient to meet our anticipated debt service and operating needs for at least the next 12 months based upon current operating plans and financial forecasts.
 If our current operating plans and financial forecasts change, we may require additional funding sooner in the form of public or private equity offerings or debt financings.
-Furthermore, if in our view favorable financing opportunities arise, we may seek additional funding at any time.
+Furthermore, if in our view favorable financing opportunities arise, we may seek additional funding in the form of public or private equity offerings or debt financings at any time.
 However, future financing may not be available in amounts or on terms acceptable to us, if at all.
 This could leave us without adequate financial resources to fund our operations as currently planned.
-In addition, from time to time we may restructure or reduce our debt, including through tender offers, redemptions, amendments, repurchases or otherwise, all allowable with the terms of our debt agreements.
+In addition, from time to time we may restructure or reduce our debt, including through privately negotiated repurchases, tender offers, redemptions, amendments, or otherwise, all allowable with the terms of our debt agreements.